Committing to Bubbles: Finding the Critical Configuration on the Lattice: Simulation Methodology

 Profiles with $P_{\rm grow}<0.5$ are classified as subcritical, while those with $P_{\rm grow}>0.5$ are supercritical.
 As it is not clear which time step, $t_i$, will give a committor probability of one half, extrapolation of $p_{\rm B}(\phi_0(t))$ between different time steps will be used between regions below and above the committor value.

 The physical size $L_{\rm sub}$ must be large enough to avoid finite–volume artefacts but small enough for a fast simulation turnaround.
 As illustrated in~\cref{fig:lattice_dimension_effects}, for $L \sim \mathcal{O}(2$–$4)R_c$ the survival probability, the probability of an ensemble of simulations to have nucleated a bubble by time $t$, deviates from the expected $\log(P_{\rm surv}) =\mathrm{const} - \Gamma V t$ behaviour.
 For $L_{\rm sub}\gtrsim \mathcal{O}(5$–$10)R_c$ the correct scaling is observed.
+The right panel also shows the comparison to semiclassical instanton predictions.
+Including the numerically computed prefactor from \texttt{BubbleDet}, we obtain $-\log \Gamma \simeq 15.5$, which agrees well with the observed nucleation rate.
+By contrast, the bounce action alone gives $S_3/T \simeq 7$, highlighting the important role of the prefactor in determining the overall rate in this benchmark.
 In what follows we adopt $L_{\rm sub}=30T$ as a compromise between computational efficiency and physical reliability.

 The behaviour of the $N_{\rm sub}$ secondary simulations and the method to extract $p_{\rm B}(\phi_0(t))$ is illustrated in~\cref{fig:Example_Nsub_sims}.
 Each panel shows $\langle |\phi_{\rm core}|\rangle$ as a function of simulation time, where $\phi_{\rm core}$ is measured within a small radius around the center of the (eventual) super-critical bubble.
 As time progresses, the core either grows toward the true vacuum (trajectories show in blue) or remains thermally trapped near the false vacuum (shown in red).